+Lords.
+Our duties, and the pledge.

 Macb.
-Avaunt! and quit my sight! let the earth hide thee!
-Thy bones are marrowless, thy blood is cold; Thou hast no speculation in those eyes, Which thou dost glare with.
-Lady M. Think of this, good peers,
+Avaunt! and quit my sight!
+Let the

+earth hide thee!

+Thy bones are marrowless, thy blood is cold; Thou hast no speculation in those eyes Which thou dost glare with!

-But as a thing of custom: 't is no other; Only it spoils the pleasure of the time.
+Lady M. Think of this, good peers, But as a thing of custom: 'tis no other; Only it spoils the pleasure of the time.

 Macb.
-What man dare, I dare: Approach thou like the rugged Russian bear, The arm'd rhinoceros, or the Hyrcan tiger; Take any shape but that, and my firm nerves Shall never tremble: or, be alive again, And dare me to the desert with thy sword; If trembling I inhabit then, protest me
+What man dare, I dare:

+Approach thou like the rugged Russian bear,

+The arm'd rhinoceros, or the Hyrcan tiger,

+Take any shape but that, and my firm nerves

+Shall never tremble: Or, be alive again,

+And dare me to the desert with thy sword;

-The baby of a girl.
+If trembling I inhibit thee, protest me The baby of a girl.
 Hence, horrible shadow!

+[Ghost disappears.

-Unreal mockery, hence! -- [Ghost disappears.
-Why, so; -- being gone, I am a man again. -- Pray you, sit still.
-Lady M. You have displaced the mirth, broke the good meeting, With most admir'd disorder.
+Unreal mockery, hence! -- Why, so; -- being gone, I am a man again. -- Pray you, sit still.

+Lady M. You have displac'd the mirth, broke

+the good meeting,

+With most admir'd disorder.

 Macb.
+Can such things be,

+And overcome us like a summer's cloud,

+Without our special wonder?
+You make me

+strange

-Can such things be, And overcome us like a summer's cloud, Without our special wonder?
-You make me strange Even to the disposition that I owe, When now I think you can behold such sights, And keep the natural ruby of your cheeks, When mine is blanch'd with fear.
+Even to the disposition that I owe, When now I think you can behold such sights,

+And keep the natural ruby of your cheeks, When mine are blanch'd with fear.

+Rosse.
 What sights, my lord?

-Rosse.
-Lady M. I pray you, speak not; he grows worse and worse; Question enrages him.
-At once, good night: --
+Lady M. I pray you, speak not; he grows worse and worse;

-Stand not upon the order of your going, But go at once.
+Question enrages him: at once, good night: -- Stand not upon the order of your going, But go at once.

 Len.
 Good night, and better health Attend his majesty!

 Lady M. A kind good night to all!
 [Exeunt Lords and Attendants.

 Macb.
-It will have blood, they say; blood will have blood: Stones have been known to move, and trees to speak; Augurs, and understood relations, have By magot-pies, and choughs, and rooks, brought forth The secret'st man of blood. -- What is the night?
+It will have blood; they say, blood will have blood:

+Stones have been known to move, and trees to speak; Augurs, and understood relations, have

+177 sig N

+By magot-pies, and choughs, and rooks, brought forth

+The secret'st man of blood. -- What is the night?
 Lady M. Almost at odds with morning, which is which.

 Macb.
-How say'st thou, that Macduff denies his person, At our great bidding?
-Lady M. Did you send to him, Sir?
+How say'st thou, that Macduff denies his person,

+At our great bidding?

+Lady M.

+Did you send to him, sir?

 Macb.
-I hear it by the way; but I will send.
-There 's not a one of them, but in his house I keep a servant fee'd.
-I will to-morrow (And betimes I will) to the weird sisters: More shall they speak; for now I am bent to know, By the worst means, the worst.
-For mine own good, All causes shall give way: I am in blood Stepp'd in so far, that, should I wade no more, Returning were as tedious as go o'er.
-Strange things I have in head, that will to hand, Which must be acted, ere they may be scann'd.
+I hear it by the way; but I will send:

+There's not a one of them, but in his house

+I keep a servant fee'd.
+I will to-morrow,

+(And betimes I will,) to the weird sisters:

+More shall they speak; for now I am bent to know,

+By the worst means, the worst: for mine own good,

+All causes shall give way; I am in blood

+Stept in so far, that, should I wade no more,

+Returning were as tedious as go o'er:

+Strange things I have in head, that will to hand;

+Which must be acted, ere they may be scann'd.

 Lady M. You lack the season of all natures, sleep.

 Macb.
-Come, we 'll to sleep.
-My strange and self-abuse Is the initiate fear, that wants hard use: We are yet but young in deed.
+Come, we'll to sleep: My strange and self-abuse

+Is the initiate fear, that wants hard use: -We are yet but young in deed.
 [Exeunt.

-SCENE V. -- The heath.
+SCENE V.

+The Heath.

 Thunder.
-Enter the three Witches, meeting Hecate.
+Enter Hecate, meeting the Three Witches.